envytools/envytools/hwdocs/memory/nv50-vm.rst

 A channel is identified by a "channel descriptor", which is a 30-bit number that points to the base of the channel memory structure:

-- bits 0-27: bits 12-39 of channel memory structure physical address
+- bits 0-27: bits 12-39 of channel memory structure linear address
 - bits 28-29: the target specifier for channel memory structure
   - 0: VRAM
   - 1: invalid, do not use